ali-kanbar/Food-Vision-101/README.md

 ## Usage

 1. Open the web application.
-2. Upload an image of food.
+2. Upload an image of foods types that are scpecified in the web page .
 3. Wait for the classification result to be displayed, showing the predicted food category.

-## Model

-The model used in this project is a pre-trained deep learning model from TensorFlow, specifically designed for image classification.
-It has been fine-tuned to classify different types of food with high accuracy.

 ### Steps to Update the Model
 1. Train or fine-tune a model using a food image dataset.